waynodiablo/Oystercard/pills/clojure.md

 ![project.clj](https://github.com/makersacademy/course/blob/master/pills/images/clojure/project-clj.png)

 Notice how in the `project.clj` file Clojure is a _dependency_, just like any other.
-This is because Leiningen compiles Clojure together with the other dependencies into executables that are run like applications on your computer.
+This is because Leiningen compiles Clojure together with the other dependencies into executables that run like applications on your computer.
 You can run the compiled code on a computer that doesn't already have Clojure installed.

 ## Clojure REPL ##